odkr/para/README.rst

 Concurrently_, `GNU Parallel`_, and rust-parallel_.
 It's fast, too.

-Para comprises a single source file, is written in C99_, only depends on the C standard library, and compiles with **-Wall -Wextra -Werror**.
+Para comprises a single source file, is written in C99_, only uses the Unix standard library, and compiles with :option:`-Wall -Wextra -Werror`.
-It should work out-of-the-box on almost every Unix-like system and is easy to integrate into C-based projects.
+It should work out-of-the-box on almost every Unix-like system and be easy to integrate into C-based projects.

 .. _C99: https://en.cppreference.com/w/c/99